rweigel/stats/notes.md

 Example: Draw $n$ values from $\mathcal{N}(0,1)$ and compute $\overline{x}$ and $s$.
 Next, create a new sample of size $n$ by resampling the $n$ values with replacement and compute $\overline{x}^*$; repeat the resampling process $n_b$ times.

 This procedure was used in HW 4.2.

+For small $n$, "clustering" can occur because a given value can appear more than once in a bootstrap sample.
+One way to address this is to add a small random value to each value in the bootstrap sample.

 ### Random Variable